MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Lottery Ticket Hypothesis; Speech Recognition.
   - <details><summary>Digest</summary> We investigate the tantalizing possibility of using lottery ticket hypothesis to discover lightweight speech recognition models, that are (1) robust to various noise existing in speech; (2) transferable to fit the open-world personalization; and 3) compatible with structured sparsity.

+- Lottery Ticket Hypothesis for Spiking Neural Networks. [[paper]](https://arxiv.org/abs/2207.01382)
+  - Youngeun Kim, Yuhang Li, Hyoungseob Park, Yeshwanth Venkatesha, Ruokai Yin, Priyadarshini Panda. *ECCV 2022*
+  - Key Word: Lottery Ticket Hypothesis; Spiking Neural Networks.
+  - <details><summary>Digest</summary> Spiking Neural Networks (SNNs) have recently emerged as a new generation of low-power deep neural networks where binary spikes convey information across multiple timesteps.
+Pruning for SNNs is highly important as they become deployed on a resource-constraint mobile/edge device.
+The previous SNN pruning works focus on shallow SNNs (2~6 layers), however, deeper SNNs (>16 layers) are proposed by state-of-the-art SNN works, which is difficult to be compatible with the current pruning work.
+To scale up a pruning technique toward deep SNNs, we investigate Lottery Ticket Hypothesis (LTH) which states that dense networks contain smaller subnetworks (i.e., winning tickets) that achieve comparable performance to the dense networks.
+Our studies on LTH reveal that the winning tickets consistently exist in deep SNNs across various datasets and architectures, providing up to 97% sparsity without huge performance degradation.

 - Winning the Lottery Ahead of Time: Efficient Early Network Pruning. [[paper]](https://arxiv.org/abs/2206.10451)
   - John Rachwan, Daniel Zügner, Bertrand Charpentier, Simon Geisler, Morgane Ayle, Stephan Günnemann. *ICML 2022*
   - Key Word: Lottery Ticket Hypothesis; Neural Tangent Kernel.